Abe Lincoln may have said that you can’t always please everyone.

 One of Minnesota’s most well-known types of beetles is the Ivory Marked Beetle (Eburia quadrigeminata).
 This black beetle has a bright white dot near its head that looks like the letter I.

-It’s common throughout southeastern Minnesota but can also be found in other states, including Michigan and Wisconsin.
+It’s common throughout southeastern Minnesota and other states, including Michigan and Wisconsin.
 The larvae burrow into dead trees or logs for protection.

 35. Jewel Beetle

-Jewel Beetles are the most common types of beetles in Minnesota that are found on conifer trees.
-Including white fir, larch, tamarack, Douglas-fir, redwood, and pine.
-Also, they can be found on deciduous trees such as oak or cottonwood.
+Jewel beetles are the most common type of beetle in Minnesota.
+They are found on conifer trees, including white fir, larch, tamarack, Douglas-fir, redwood, and pine.
+They can also be found on deciduous trees such as oak or cottonwood.

-Jewel Beetles have a long, cylindrical body that is typically metallic green or blue with yellow spots.
-They have long neck that protrudes from the tip of their head when they feed on pollen or nectar.
+Jewel Beetles have a long, cylindrical body, typically metallic green or blue with yellow spots.
+They have a long neck that protrudes from the tip of their head when they feed on pollen or nectar.

 36. Colorado Potato Beetle

 Colorado Potato Beetles are one of the most serious pests in the potato industry.
-They lay eggs on the underside of leaves, and they also can live on other plants such as tomatoes, eggplant, tobacco, soybeans, and roses.
+They lay eggs on the underside of leaves and can live on other plants such as tomatoes, eggplant, tobacco, soybeans, and roses.

 They feed by sucking plant juices from any part of a plant that is above ground.
 This feeding can cause stunting or death for plants.
 We are talking about the types of beetles in Minnesota here, and Colorado Potato Beetles aren’t left out!